K-RLange/dhPython/en/data_processing.md

 ```

 ## Create Boxplot
-The following code creates a boxplot that compares the distribution of total bill amounts for the two time categories:
+This code uses the *boxplot()* function from the seaborn library (imported as sns) to create a box-and-whisker plot
-Lunch and Dinner.
+comparing the distribution of total bill amounts for the two time categories: Lunch and Dinner.

 Each box represents the spread of the data for one group and includes:
 - the median (horizontal line inside the box),